Angus MacLellan: Professional

+International

 MacLellan played two years with the U.S. under-20 national rugby team.
 MacLellan played with the USA Selects during the fall of 2014.
 MacLellan was named as part of the wider training group for the U.S. national team for the 2015 Rugby World Cup, but he tore his ACL, which eliminated his chances of making the U.S. roster.

 MacLellan debuted for the U.S. national team on April 12, 2016 during the Americas Rugby Championship, and also played for the U.S. during the 2016 mid-year internationals.